What does the shodan mean and what is the best way to prepare for it? What do the higher dan grades signify?

 3-6 months before the grading, we find one (or better two) ukes for our exam and practice with them as often as possible.

 If we have prepared seriously, our teacher will recommend us to the shihan for the exam about a month before the exam.
 The official application forms for the Hombu Dojo will then be filled out.
 The Aikikai Tokyo charges an examination fee in the low three-digit range, which must be paid on the day of the grading.
 (If you cannot afford this, please contact us).
-For gradings with Jan Nevelius shihan, the regulations of the Swedish Aikikai apply (from "Graderingsregler", English version via Google Translate).
+For gradings with Jan Nevelius shihan, the three aikikai forms from the website of the Swedish Aikikai are required (button "Ansökan om dangradering - Shodan (zip)", English website version via Google Translate).

 Please remember: your teachers and the jury want you to do well at the grading and that you enjoy it.
 With focussed preparation, you will succeed!